 Known for their wide variety of drinks and low prices, it’s no wonder people love Bob and Barbara’s Lounge.
 They have everyday specials like $5 beers and more.
 Be sure to eat beforehand as they have a very limited food menu.
 Don’t forget to try their most popular special: $4 for a PBR and a shot of Jim Beam!

 Are you already thinking about your next night out?
 I definitely am.
 With so many fun bars to choose from, you may even want to spend every weekend on the town.
-From refined spots with jazz to classic dive bars, there’s so many unique bars in Philadelphia.
+From refined spots with jazz to classic dive bars, there are so many unique places in Philadelphia.
+Each bar in Philly is great for a random weekend out, or for celebrating Halloween, New Year’s Eve or a Christmas Bar Crawl.

 Which bar will you go to first?
 Let us know!
 Did we leave a restaurant out of this list?
 Make sure you mention it below and we’ll check it out!